 Is the dog health insurance offered at different levels of cover and, if so, what are they?
 Are any of them acceptable to you?

 Can the pet insurance quote be tailored to suit your specific needs?
+After all, there's no need to pay for something that you don't want.

 Is theft, or the loss of your pet covered?
 What is the benefit?
 Do they help with the cost and distribution of leaflets in the case of a lost pet?
 Do they offer any other resources to help find your dog?